mctools/simplebuild-dgcode/doc/source/physicslists.rst

 It is also possibly to completely define your own physics list, as is often done in standalone Geant4 applications.
 To do that, you must first of all know how to define such a list in Geant4.
-Next, you must add a compiled python module named ``dgcode_<yourphyslistname>`` in a simplebuild package, and it will automatically show up as an available physics list with the name ``PL_<yourphyslistname>``.
+Next, you must add a compiled Python module named ``dgcode_<yourphyslistname>`` in a simplebuild package, and it will automatically show up as an available physics list with the name ``PL_<yourphyslistname>``.
 More specifically, you must implement a few specific